geerlingguy/ansible-role-glusterfs/README.md

 You can specify a `default_release` for apt on Debian/Ubuntu by overriding this variable.
 This is helpful if you need a different package or version for the main GlusterFS packages (e.g. GlusterFS 3.5.x instead of 3.2.x with the `wheezy-backports` default release on Debian Wheezy).

     glusterfs_ppa_use: true
-    glusterfs_ppa_version: "3.13"
+    glusterfs_ppa_version: "LATEST"

 For Ubuntu, specify whether to use the official Gluster PPA, and which version of the PPA to use.
-See Gluster's [Getting Started Guide](http://www.gluster.org/community/documentation/index.php/Getting_started_install) for more info.
+See Gluster's [Getting Started Guide](https://docs.gluster.org/en/v3/Install-Guide/Install/) for more info.

 ## Dependencies